Kkasuga904/terraform-aws-portfolio/README.md

 ## 🌍 English Summary (for global visitors)

+This project provisions AWS infrastructure using Terraform, including EC2, S3, RDS, and CloudWatch.
 This is a portfolio of AWS infrastructure built entirely with Terraform (v1.7+).
 It showcases: